A Foodcentric Life

 Straining custard through a sieve into a bowl in an ice bath.

-1. Pour the base through a fine mesh sieve in the ice bath and cool to 70° or less before covering and refrigerating to chill further.
+1. Pour the base through a fine mesh sieve in the ice bath.
+Add the extracts.
+Cool to 70° or less before covering and refrigerating to chill further.

 Chilling vanilla bean ice cream base in an ice bath until cold.